BryanFrederickson/CYBER1-CodeVersion/README.md

 #### Prerequisites
 These instructions are written primarily for modern Windows.
 For installing prerqs on Windows, run Command Prompt as administrator.
-1. Python3 **[3.9 or earlier]** - Can be installed in multiple ways.
+1. Python3 **[3.9 or earlier, see Known Problems]** - Can be installed in multiple ways.
 The easiest way for Windows is via [installers](https://www.python.org/downloads/release/python-3913/).
 Check it's installed via `python --version` in terminal/command line and that the python installation was added to PATH environment variable.
 2. tkinter - The Python library used to render a GUI for our programs.
 The library is usually included with Python installs, but you can check via `pip install tk` on Windows or `sudo apt-get install python3-tk` on Ubuntu.
 3. [Argos Translate](https://github.com/argosopentech/argos-translate) - A library for offline language translation in Python.
 To install, simply run `pip install argostranslate` (more info in linked Repo).